helenep21/Old-Twitter-Logo-Chrome-Ext/README.md

 Chrome will load the extension, and you should see its icon appear in the Chrome toolbar !

 Visit Twitter's web version (https://twitter.com/) in a new tab, and the Twitter logo should now be replaced with your custom image :)

+Side Note : should work on all chromium-based browsers (ex: Brave)